7 Things I Wish I Knew Before Becoming an Occupational Therapist

-4. Getting into occupational therapy school is hard.
+4. Getting into occupational therapy school is HARD.

 I can’t speak for occupational therapy assistant (OTA) programs.
-But as someone who has experienced the stresses of applying to OT school, I can tell you: Master’s and Doctorate programs are very competitive.
+But as someone who has experienced the stresses of applying to OT school, I can tell you: Both Master’s and Doctorate programs are very competitive.

-Because of this, your application has to be really strong to stand out among the massive amount of applicants.
+Because of this, your application has to be really strong to stand out among the massive number of applicants.
 Each program has different requirements, so when you’re applying, be sure you’re going above and beyond the basic requirements.

 5. After graduating, you might not get to work in your dream setting right away.

-Because of the over-saturation previously mentioned, your ideal setting might not have any openings when you’re done with school and boards.
+Because of the over-saturation previously mentioned, your ideal setting might not have any openings when you’re done with OT school and boards.
 I found this to be the case when I graduated, and ended up in a setting I wasn’t crazy about.
 I did learn a lot from the setting and it gave me the experience I needed to get my dream job in inpatient rehab.

 6. You are always explaining what you do as an OT.